Relationship Intelligence for Financial Institutions

 AI-Assisted (Governed)

-• Queries are validated against the graph schema before execution
+• Queries validated against the graph schema before execution

 • Results come from the modeled graph, not generated content

 The Analysis Assistant does not make credit, compliance, or underwriting decisions.
-It supports natural-language investigation over governed, modeled data.
+It supports natural-language investigation over governed, modeled data, with structured PII scrubbing and injection controls applied in-process before every language model call.
 Final judgment remains with the institution.

 Built for regulated financial institutions